rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 ************************************

 Important note: Each asset and bus needs to have an unique label.
-In the `csv` input files, these are defined by the column heads.
+In the `csv` input files, these are defined by the column headers.
 The input parameters are gathered under the following categories.
 These categories reflect the structure of the `csv` input files or the firsts keys of the `json` input file.

 ..
 This file is generated automatically when conf.py is executed (function generate_parameter_categories)